Mikejo5000/vsts-docs-pr/docs/articles/migration-import.md

 VSTS is available in several Azure [regions](https://azure.microsoft.com/en-us/regions/services/) across the globe.
 When importing to these regions it's critical that you place your data in the correct region to ensure that the import can start correctly.
 Setting up your SQL Azure VM in a location other than the ones recommended below will result in the import failing to start.

 Use the table below to decide where you should create you SQL Azure VM if you're using this method to import.
+Creating your VM in a region outside of the list below is not supported for running an import.

 |    Desired Import Region        |    SQL Azure VM Region         |
 |---------------------------------|--------------------------------|